demon-i386/jakshoo/README.md

 ## Usage
 ### File content tampering
+### Current state:
-Current state: Done with stack based binaries, issues with data stored on heap
+- Done with stack based binaries, issues with data stored on heap
+- To-do: hook implementations for `libstdc++.so.6`

 Hide file contents by using tags.